BritishBenji/MusicBot/_docs/installing/AWS.md

 <img class="doc-img" src="{{ site.baseurl }}/images/AWS/AWS.PNG" alt="Amazon Web Service" style="width:75px;
 float: right;"/>

-This wlakthrough will take you through the steps required to host the bot externally using a VPS.
+This walkthrough will take you through the steps required to host the bot externally using a VPS.
 For this, we recommend the use of [Amazon Web Service](aws.amazon.com) You must first have a Personal Account with them before continuing with this walkthrough.